 across the region, our ‘Fabulous Forties Nights’ are extremely popular and the

-band has played at Bawtry Hall (wartime HQ for Bomber Command), at Duxford
+band has played at The Assembly Rooms in Bath, Bawtry Hall (wartime HQ for Bomber Command), at Duxford

-Imperial War Museum (annual Sally B Flying Fortress Day), at the popular
+Imperial War Museum (annual Sally B Flying Fortress Day), under the Vulcan in its hangar at Finningley, at the popular

-afternoon dances at Bridlington Spa and also at Brodsworth Hall and Gardens
+afternoon dances at Bridlington Spa, at Appleby 1940s Festival and also at Brodsworth Hall and Gardens

 specialises in 1940s music including Glenn Miller, Count Basie and Frank